Tommy Moore (hurler)

 Thomas Moore (17 October 1890 – 14 May 1973) was an Irish sportsperson.
-He played hurling with the Faughs hurling club and was a member of the Dublin senior inter-county team.
+He played hurling with the Faughs hurling club and at inter-county level for the Dublin senior hurling team.
 Tommy also served as Chairman of Faughs for a total of forty years (1929–69).
 He became a recipient of the Hall of Fame Award and the All-Ireland Senior Club Hurling Championship trophy is now called the Tommy Moore Cup.

 Biography

 Moore allowed his pub in Cathedral Street, Dublin to be a meeting place for the club when they had nowhere else to go.
 His pub was a GAA landmark and it soon became an annual tradition for the All-Ireland winning team to bring the Liam MacCarthy Cup to the pub after the final had been played.

 Playing career

 Club

 Moore won six Dublin Senior Hurling Championship medals with Faughs including a four in a row (1920–23).